Adravilag/MasterSVG/README.md

-# IconWrap for VS Code
+# SageBox Icon Studio for VS Code

 > **The complete SVG icon workflow without leaving your editor**